shakes76/PatternAnalysis-2024/recognition/VisionTransformer-s4708525/README.md

 It will predict the label/class of the 1 inputted image.

 ## Convolutional Vision Transformer
-The Convolutional Vision Transformer (CvT) adds two main features to improve the Vision Transformer: Convolutional Token Embedding and Convolutional Projection.
+The Convolutional Vision Transformer (CvT) improves the Vision Transformer by:

-- Convolutional Token Embedding: This layer uses convolutions to create overlapping patches from images, which are then turned into tokens.
-It reduces the number of tokens while increasing their detail, similar to how CNNs work, without needing extra position embeddings.
+- Convolutional Token Embedding: This layer uses convolutions to create detailed, overlapping patches from images, reducing the number of tokens while capturing more detail, similar to CNNs, without needing position embeddings.

-- Convolutional Transformer Blocks: In these blocks, the Convolutional Projection uses depth-wise separable convolutions to handle the query, key, and value in the attention mechanism.
-This is more efficient than the standard linear approach used in earlier transformers.
+- Convolutional Transformer Blocks: These blocks use depth-wise separable convolutions to process queries, keys, and values in the attention mechanism, making it more efficient than traditional transformers.

-The model only adds a classification token in the final stage, and a fully connected layer makes the final class prediction.
-CvT is designed to be more efficient while still capturing rich features for image classification [Wu et al., 2021].
+CvT adds a classification token at the final stage, with a fully connected layer for class prediction, offering efficiency while capturing rich image features.
+[Wu et al., 2021].

 Below is a visualization of the Convolutional Transformer Block, which includes the convolution projection as the first layer.